How to have your say

 Online referenda are used to guide OUSA policy; it's a direct online vote allowing every University of Otago student to have their say.

-Student forums provide an opportunity for students to discuss the questions that will be in the Online Rerenda.
+Student forums provide an opportunity for students to discuss the questions that will be in the Online Referenda.
 You can also submit your own questions/motions for online referenda.
-For example, if you think OUSA should support or oppose the Stadium, you can submit a referendum question so that students can have a say.
+For example, if you think OUSA should support or oppose mandatory veganism, you can submit a referendum question so that students can have a say.

 Next Student Forum: To be confirmed